 1729-1808.
 He was born on 7 June 1729, the son of the Reverend Samuel Uvedale, the rector of Barking in Suffolk, and of his wife Sophia Spragge.

-On 16 January 1758 he was promoted commander and appointed to the Grenado 8, which he commanded in operations against St. Malo, Cherbourg and St. Cas in 1758 before going out to the Leeward Islands in November.
-Here he was present at the unsuccessful assault on Martinique on 19 January 1759 and the subsequent campaign against Guadeloupe in May.
+On 16 January 1758 he was promoted commander and appointed to the Granado 8, which he commanded in operations against St. Malo, Cherbourg, and St. Cas before going out to the Leeward Islands in November.
+Here, under the orders of Commodore John Moore, he was present at the unsuccessful assault on Martinique on 19 January 1759 and the subsequent campaign against Guadeloupe in May.

-In August 1779, after a long period of unemployment, he recommissioned the Ajax 74 and fought her in the Moonlight Battle of 16 January 1780, being in the thick of the action for the casualty figure of only six men wounded including himself.
-Proceeding to the West Indies with Admiral Sir George Rodney, the Ajax fought at the Battle of Martinique on 17 April 1780 where she suffered four men killed and thirteen wounded.
-Being in very poor health Uvedale was sent home aboard the Pegasus 28, Captain John Bazely, with Rodney s despatches, and he arrived at the Admiralty on 24 May.
-Apparently his wish had been to remain in the Leeward Islands until the French threat was extinguished, but he had been prevailed upon to go home by Rodney in order to save his life.
+Sailing with Rodney’s fleet on Christmas Day 1779, Uvedale fought in the Moonlight Battle off Cape St. Vincent on 16 January 1780, being in the thick of the action, engaging seven ships in succession, expending a huge number of barrels of gunpowder, but incurring casualties of just six men wounded including himself.
+Proceeding to the West Indies with Rodney, the Ajax fought at the Battle of Martinique on 17 April where she lost four men killed and thirteen wounded.
+By now in very poor health and reportedly having lost his hearing as a consequence of the cannon-fire, Uvedale was sent home with Rodney’s despatches aboard the Pegasus 28, Captain John Bazely, to arrive at the Admiralty on 24 May.
+Apparently, his wish had been to remain in the Leeward Islands until the French threat had been extinguished, but he had been prevailed upon to go home by Rodney in order to save his life.